querkmachine/beeps.website/src/blog/2023-06-21-some-untamed-rambling-about-how-this-website-is-built.md

 title: Some untamed rambling about how this website is built
 date: 2023-06-21
 tags: [design, web development]
+metadata:
+  description: Thoughts and explainers on why this website is built the way it is, the good, the bad, and the ugly.
 ---

 Hi, I'm beeps.
 I make websites for a living.